 These technologies are still on the cusp but are likely to spark a revolution in the way we process data for MES.
 Companies need to feel secure with network reliability, speed, and security.
 Questions around data ownership need to be addressed and solidified.

 It is also important to note that the technology we use is a tool to help make our plants great.
 It is our analysts, plant engineers, and support teams which ensure that the right data is collected and is processed appropriately.
 Machines can make this process more efficient and faster but it is up to the people on your team to make these next steps possible.
-Like our inventors of old we can create the next reality of the factory by trying new ways to create our own great works of “enterprise art”.
+With this in mind, we can create the next reality for the factory.